-Kernel assignment: advanced topics in machine learning Arthur Gretton, Dimitri Meunier November 9, 2022 The assignment must be handed in to (Dimitri Meunier) on Friday November 25 2022 by 11:59pm.
+Kernel assignment: advanced topics in machine learning Arthur Gretton, Dimitri Meunier November 13, 2023 The assignment must be handed in to (Dimitri Meunier) on Friday November 24 2023 by 11:59pm.
 The code must be emailed to Dimitri in a text file; the proofs and plots must be submitted electronically (if written by hand, they may be scanned in).
+The UCL CS policy will apply to late submissions of any part of the assignment. - COMP0083 students: Sections 1 and 2 are mandatory.
+Section 3 is optional, and will not count toward the assignment mark, but if you participate we will provide feedback. - Gatsby PhD students: all parts are mandatory.

-The UCL CS policy will apply to late submissions of any part of the assignment.
-The final component of the assignment involves teaming up with either one or two additional students, generating a dataset, and running your software on the dataset generated by another team (Section 3).
-Your datasets for kernel CCA must be emailed to Dimitri by 11:59pm on Friday December 02 2022 (i.e. Dimitri needs to receive by email Python or Matlab code to generate the data, and the plots of the canonical projection functions).
+Section 3 of the assignment involves teaming up with either one or two additional students, generating a dataset, and running your software on the dataset generated by another team (Section 3).
+Your datasets for kernel CCA must be emailed to Dimitri by 11:59pm on Friday December 01 2023 (i.e. Dimitri needs to receive by email Python or Matlab code to generate the data, and the plots of the canonical projection functions).
 Pleease submit this dataset on time, since it will be used by other students in the second part of the assignment.
-Your assessment of the dataset from another team is due by 11:59pm Friday 16th December 2020.
+Your assessment of the dataset from another team is due by 11:59pm Friday 15th December 2023.
 Please contact Dimitri Meunier with any questions on the assignment.
 1 Feature spaces (30%) - 1.
-Describe a simple (finite dimensional) feature space that allows errorfree linear classification for the datasets in Figure 1 (the feature space coordinates will be functions of the input space coordinates x_1 and x_2). - 2.
+Describe a simple (finite dimensional) feature space that allows error-free linear classification for the datasets in Figure 1 (the feature space coordinates will be functions of the input space coordinates x_1 and x_2). - 2.
 Consider the case in which the input space \mathcal{X} contains a finite number m of elements.
 You are given the inner product matrix K between the feature space mapping of every pair of elements x_i, x_j in \mathcal{X} , where the i, jth entry in K is written $k(x_i, x_j) = \langle \phi(x_i), \phi(x_j) \rangle{\mathcal{H}} = (K){ij}$.
-Derive the feature space representation of each element $x_i \in \mathcal{X}, i \in \{1 \dots m\}$.
+Derive the feature space representation of each element $x_i \in \mathcal{X}, i \in \{1...m\}$.
 Hint: K is positive semidefinite and symmetric what is its eigendecomposition?
 Figure 1: Ring dataset